lzptr/xmc4800_ethercat_example/README.md

 The script downloads the gcc-arm-none-eabi compiler and Segger JLink and installs them in /opt/toolchain.
 The bootstrap script also copies the udev rules for JLink.

+To use the docker environment, just install the remote development extension for vscode and select the option to reopen the folder inside the container.
+The extension takes care of building the docker image and install all necessary components for building the software.

+---
 ### 2.1) Build Using the Command Line

 	$ mkdir build